21 January 2026

 How to trade with inside candles?

-What is the most powerful pattern in trading?
+What is the commonly studied pattern in trading?

 DISCLAIMER: Investment in securities market are subject to market risks, read all the related documents carefully before investing.
 The securities quoted are exemplary and are not recommendatory.
 Full disclaimer: https://bit.ly/naviadisclaimer.